gksr15/Tahoe_trail/README.md

 - Demonstrate the capability of transformer models in decoding biological insights from transcriptional profiles of isolated cells from single-cell RNA-seq data.
 - Understand how effectively gene expression perturbations induced by drugs can predict their MOA, particularly in a clinically relevant oncogenic context — in our case, KRAS-mutant pancreatic cancer.

+## Conclusion

+This project demonstrates that transformer-based models can learn biologically meaningful patterns in single-cell gene expression profiles and use them to predict drug mechanism of action in a clinically relevant context — KRAS-mutant pancreatic cancer.
+Even with a reduced dataset and a limited number of training epochs, the model achieved moderate accuracy on unseen data, suggesting it captures core transcriptomic signatures of drug response.

+This work lays the foundation for extending such models to more complex tasks like drug synergy prediction, pathway activation profiling, or personalized drug response modeling.
+Future work could improve interpretability and robustness by integrating model explanation techniques like SHAP or attention-based gene scoring.

 ## Future Directions

 - Investigate whether attention heads align with KRAS downstream effectors (e.g., MAPK, PI3K, MYC signatures)